Life OK

 Life OK was an Indian pay television channel owned by Star India.

-It was launched on 18 December 2011 at 1 AM replacing Star One.
+The channel was launched on 18 December 2011 at 1:00 AM, replacing Star One.

 It also started airing in the United States on 1 March 2012, and in the United Kingdom and Ireland on 28 May of that same year.
 It launched its own high-definition feed in October 2012.

-On 9 September 2012, Life OK's mythological drama Devon Ke Dev...Mahadev recorded an 8.2 TVR, its highest TRP of 167.
+On 9 September 2012, the channel's mythological drama Devon Ke Dev...Mahadev recorded a Television Viewership Rating (TVR) of 8.2, marking its highest Television Rating Point (TRP) of 167.[4].

 The channel was rebranded as Star Bharat on 28 August 2017.